Professor Catherine Holloway

-Co-founder, Academic Director of GDI Hub and Associate Professor at UCL’s Interaction Centre.
+Co-founder, Academic Director of GDI Hub and Professor at UCL’s Interaction Centre.

 Cathy is a creative leader who looks to expand the role and relevance of academia through her research, teaching, engagement and innovation activities.
 She is pioneering the Disability Interaction framework to help accelerate disability innovation for a fairer world.
 This work spans the domains of human-computer interaction, accessibility and assistive technology and policy.

 Cathy’s research portfolio includes the development of new prosthetics for both the UK and lower income countries; the use of the Internet of Things to automate the creation of city-level accessibility maps for wheelchair users in Delhi and London; and the development of inclusive innovation methods.
 All of Cathy’s work has an ethos of co-development.

 Cathy has published over 80 peer-reviewed papers and is co-PI of the AT2030 programme.
 Cathy is a member of the Expert Advisory Group for the World Health Organization WHO’s Word Report on Assistive Technology and sits on the EPSRC, Healthcare Technologies SAT where she is also the Big Ideas Champion.

 Cathy previously delivered the concept of (and ran four-years) the highly-successful James Dyson Foundation Summer School-UCL wheelchair hacking summer schoo